IE-bank-team/ie-bank-infrastructure/modules/search/search-service/shared-private-link-resource/README.md

 ### Parameter: `searchServiceName`

 The name of the parent searchServices.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string